matt-the-bat/PBSK_DL/README.md

 # Changes
 - All prompting has been removed.
-- Script now only downloads episodes, and not clips.
+- Script only downloads episodes, and not clips.
 - Downloads subtitles, ensuring SRT type is created.